Jon Bon Jovi Fans Cheer Singer’s Latest Philanthropic Effort To Combat Hunger

 JBJ Soul Kitchen Toms River and The B.E.A.T.
 Center are open as a resource for those in-need.
 JBJ Soul Kitchen is offering food to-go for our in-need community only during this emergency situation.
 Hours of operation as of right now are: Tuesday, Friday & Saturday: 4:30-5:30pm Wednesday & Thursday: 11:30am-12:30pm Sunday & Monday: Closed Please continue to check back with us here and on our website for updated hours.
 Stay safe!

-Behind the duo are palettes of food which will be distributed as needed.
+Behind the duo were palettes of food, which will be distributed as needed.

-Fans of the couple applauded their continued efforts to help battle food insecurity.
 This is the fourth outpost of their program, which was initiated with the JBJ Soul Kitchen in Red Bank, New Jersey, expanding to locations in Toms River, New Jersey, and a restaurant in Rutgers University, Camden, New Jersey.
-They are also working with Step Up to the Plate in Philadelphia, Pennsylvania to assist in the distribution of food, medical care, personal hygiene stations, and COVID-19 resources and support.
+They are also working with Step Up to the Plate in Philadelphia, Pennsylvania, to assist in the distribution of food, medical care, personal hygiene stations, and COVID-19 resources and support.

 View this post on Instagram